3,4-Methylenedioxyamphetamine: Pharmacokinetics

 The pharmacokinetics of MDA have been studied.
 Its duration of action has been reported to be about 6 to 8 hours.
 The duration of MDA is longer than that of MDMA, about 8 hours for MDA versus 6 hours for MDMA.
 The elimination half-life of MDA is 10.9 hours.
 Differences in the duration of MDA versus MDMA may be due pharmacodynamics rather than pharmacokinetics.

 Chemistry

 MDA is a substituted methylenedioxylated phenethylamine and amphetamine derivative.
-In relation to other phenethylamines and amphetamines, it is the 3,4-methylenedioxy, α-methyl derivative of β-phenylethylamine, the 3,4-methylenedioxy derivative of amphetamine, and the N-desmethyl derivative of MDMA.
+In relation to other phenethylamines and amphetamines, it is the 3,4-methylenedioxy and α-methyl derivative of phenethylamine, the 3,4-methylenedioxy derivative of amphetamine, and the N-desmethyl derivative of MDMA.
+The compound is a racemic mixture of (S)- and (R)-enantiomers, (S)-MDA and (R)-MDA.